bradgarropy/hue-sdk/contributing.md

 I would love your help to improve this project!
 Here are a few ways to contribute, and some guidelines to help you along the way.

+## 🐛 issues

 If you come across any bugs or something that doesn't seem right, please [open an issue][issues].
 Also, if you have an idea for the project, open an issue to start the discussion.

-### 🧬 reproduction

 When possible, please include a link to a `git` repository or a [CodeSandbox][codesandbox] which illustrates the problem you're facing.
 This is especially important when you find a bug.